 There’s even a companion fare offered as part of the welcome bonuses on these cards.
 Beyond that, the cards require $6,000 in spending in a cardmember year to earn a companion certificate on an ongoing basis.
 This is only one of the many great benefits of these cards.

 The basics of the Alaska companion fare

-The Alaska companion fare will automatically be deposited into your Mileage Plan account shortly after you complete the minimum spending on the card, and otherwise shortly after your account anniversary in subsequent years.
-The terms state that it could take up to two billing cycles, but in my experience it typically posts much faster than that.
+The Alaska companion fare will automatically be deposited into your Mileage Plan account shortly after you complete the minimum spending on the card, and otherwise shortly after your account anniversary in subsequent years, assuming you meet the requirements.
+The terms state that it could take up to two billing cycles, but in my experience, it typically posts much faster than that.